France KEDGE Map

 • Visa and passport requirements are always subject to change by the host country and students are expected to check with the consulate for up-to-date information

 To apply for an exchange program you must first apply through the Carlson Global Institute on the Apply page.
-You will be charged a $50 application fee for each term that you apply for a program.
-If you apply for two programs in Fall semester you will be charged $50.
-If you apply for one program in Fall semester and one in Spring semester you will be charged $100.
-The priority deadline for Fall 2023 and Spring 2024 is February 1, 2023 at noon.
-Applications will open during the Fall 2021 semester.
+Students must use their UMN email address when creating their application account.
+You will be charged a $50 application fee.
+The priority deadline for Fall 2026 and Spring 2027 is February 2nd, 2026 at noon.
 Applications for programs that do not fill by the priority deadline will be accepted on a rolling basis until full.
 Applications will be reviewed and students will be informed of their status within 6 weeks of the priority deadline.
 Once accepted into an exchange program, you will also complete an application to the host university.

 Most financial aid may be applied to study abroad.
 University of Minnesota students are eligible for education abroad scholarships.
 Please visit "Financial Aid" and "Scholarships" for more information.

-Cost Estimate (Summary)
+Cost

 Expenses are based on a 5 month semester.
 These estimates will vary based on student preference and exchange rates.
 All details subject to change based on economic and international factors.
 Most financial aid may be applied to study abroad programs.
 Students should also maintain their U.S.-based health insurance plan while abroad.
 Visa and passport costs are subject to change.
 Please verify current documentation costs with the host country consulate.
-Carlson School Tuition costs based on rates for MN residents registered for 12+ credits.
+Minnesota Carlson Tuition costs based on rates for MN residents registered for 12+ credits.

 The Program Fee includes program administration costs, maintaining student status at the UMN for the exchange semester, international travel, health and security insurance, and enrollment in the 1-credit Global Identity Course.

-Estimated Expenses 2022-2023 Global Immersion Exchange (CGI Semester) UMTC On-Campus Costs (Carlson Semester)
+Estimated Expenses 2025-2026 Global Immersion Exchange (CGI Semester) UMTC On-Campus Costs (Carlson Semester)

-Carlson School MN Resident Tuition (charged to UMN student account) $7,003 $7,003
+Minnesota Carlson MN Resident Tuition (charged to UMN student account) $8,066 $8,066

-Carlson School Tuition Surcharge (charged to UMN student account) $1,250 $1,250
+Minnesota Carlson Tuition Surcharge (charged to UMN student account) $1450 $1,450

 Program Fee (charged to UMN student account) $2,500 N/A